holistic-stack/openscad-tree-sitter/docs/current-context.md

   let visitor: SomeVisitor;

   beforeEach(async () => {
-    parser = new OpenscadParser();
+    // Create a new parser instance before each test parser = new OpenscadParser();

+    // Initialize the parser
     await parser.init();

     visitor = new SomeVisitor(''); // ❌ Missing ErrorHandler
   });
 });